-Documentation provided by a student is our indicator of the needs and background of the specific student.
-While the initial intake meeting and interview helps identify a student's needs and eligibility in terms of basic academic accommodations, documentation can be helpful in the establishment of more extensive accommodations.
+Documentation provided by a student is the indicator of needs and provides background of the specific student's diagnosis.
+While the initial intake meeting and interview helps identify a student's needs and eligibility in terms of basic academic accommodations, documentation particularly valuable in the establishment of more extensive accommodations.
 Basic classroom accommodations include 50% additional time, a reduced distraction testing environment and supplemental note taking assistance.

 It is the student's responsibility to initiate contact with the Student Disability Services Office and to provide appropriate documentation of the disability and related functional limitations for which they are requesting accommodations.
 This process follows the guidelines of the Americans with Disabilities Act (ADA), the ADA Amendment Act of 2008, and Section 504 of the Rehabilitation Act of 1973, and is designed to ensure that reasonable, appropriate accommodations are provided to all qualified students in a timely manner.
 A diagnosis of a disorder/condition/syndrome in and of itself does not automatically qualify an individual for accommodations.
 In order to meet the criteria of a person with a disability under federal law, a person must demonstrate how their impairment substantially limits one or more daily life activities.

-Requests for any and all accommodations will be reviewed on a case-by-case basis with approval being based on two factors: 1) Is the accommodation requested appropriate?
+In order to meet the criteria of a person with a disability under federal law, a person must provide documentation of how their impairment substantially limits one or more life activities.
+Requests for any and all accommodations will be reviewed on a case-by-case basis with approval being based on two factors: 1) Was the accommodation requested appropriate?
 2) Is it reasonable?
 Accommodations are designed to allow the student to meet the same essential elements of their selected program that are required of all students, with or without a disability.

 Current diagnosis, as defined by the DSM-IV, and any additional psychological or neurological testing results.
 If the diagnosis was made before the student's ninth grade year of school or prior to the age of 14, then a letter from the current treating physician will suffice as long as the letter includes the following: (1) A statement of diagnosis and (2) a current method of treatment.
 The diagnosis should also include a discussion of how the student's symptoms affect learning and academic achievement to the level of a disability.
 Specific recommendations for classroom accommodations should be included as well.